abdulrahman305/aws-sdk-js-v3/packages/xhr-http-handler/README.md

   if (progress.lengthComputable) {
     console.log(
       progress.loaded, // bytes
-      progress.total // bytes
+      progress.total, // bytes
     );
     console.log(
-      request // contains the request information to differentiate
+      request, // contains the request information to differentiate
       // requests from the same handler.
     );
   }